codeigniter4/shield/docs/quick_start_guide/authentication_flow.md

 ### Configure Remember-me Functionality

-Remember-me functionality is enabled by default for the `Session` handler.
+Remember-me functionality is enabled by default for the `Session` authenticator.
 While this is handled in a secure manner, some sites may want it disabled.
 You might also want to change how long it remembers a user and doesn't require additional login.

 ```php
 public array $sessionConfig = [